nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Gim is a **desktop app for managing gym exercises, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+Gim is a **desktop app for managing and tracking gym exercises, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 Gim commands are inspired by those of Vim.
-If you are an avid Vim user and can type fast, Gim can help you manage your exercise routines with greater efficiency than traditional GUI apps.
+If you are an avid Vim user and can type fast, Gim can help you keep track of your workouts and personal records for each exercise.
+Gim can also help you to craft a workout based on your personal records.

 ### Table of Contents
 #### Getting Started